 3. Having a female action lead was new and risky (even though it thereafter quickly became commonplace).
 The success this TV series is widely credited to Peta Wilson, an inexperienced female lead at the time who helped break new ground for women.

 Nikita was a gutsy and highly demanding role.
 The fact that Wilson, an Australia-to-U.S. actress, insisted on doing most of her own stunts added considerable credibility to the role.

 4. Not mentioned in Module 5 was the dark, untrusting and often depressing environment that pervaded almost every element of the La Femme Nikita stories.

-5. Finally, the series routinely grappled with complex and vexing, the-lesser-of-the-evils moral issues.
+5. The series routinely grappled with complex and vexing, the-lesser-of-the-evils moral issues.

-In the spy word of La Femme Nikita associates or even friends were expendable (and often expended) Anything or any means justified the ends.
-The series painted a chilling and unsettling spy world.
+In the spy word of La Femme Nikita associates or even friends were expendable (and often expended).
+Anything or any means justified the ends.

 The ideas in the original La Femme Nikita TV series may be "old hat" now (they were widely copied), but they represented relatively new concepts at the time.